deepfence/golang_deepfence_sdk/client/docs/ModelComplianceScanTriggerReq.md

 `func (o *ModelComplianceScanTriggerReq) UnsetBenchmarkTypes()`

 UnsetBenchmarkTypes ensures that no value is present for BenchmarkTypes, not even an explicit nil
+### GetDeepfenceSystemScan

+`func (o *ModelComplianceScanTriggerReq) GetDeepfenceSystemScan() bool`

+GetDeepfenceSystemScan returns the DeepfenceSystemScan field if non-nil, zero value otherwise.

+### GetDeepfenceSystemScanOk

+`func (o *ModelComplianceScanTriggerReq) GetDeepfenceSystemScanOk() (*bool, bool)`

+GetDeepfenceSystemScanOk returns a tuple with the DeepfenceSystemScan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeepfenceSystemScan

+`func (o *ModelComplianceScanTriggerReq) SetDeepfenceSystemScan(v bool)`

+SetDeepfenceSystemScan sets DeepfenceSystemScan field to given value.

+### HasDeepfenceSystemScan

+`func (o *ModelComplianceScanTriggerReq) HasDeepfenceSystemScan() bool`

+HasDeepfenceSystemScan returns a boolean if a field has been set.

 ### GetFilters

 `func (o *ModelComplianceScanTriggerReq) GetFilters() ModelScanFilter`